sanhancluster/rur/README.md

 git clone https://github.com/sanhancluster/rur.git
 ```
 ### Installing
+rur requires python version to be >= 3.8
 #### Using pip
 Use the following command to install the package using pip.
 ```bash